w3schools-test/w3schools-test.github.io/README.md

 You can see the result here: https://w3schools-test.github.io/

 We generally only have one condition:
-We will not allow messages that are negative, or hurtful.
-Try to be welcome and positive!

 # What should my message look like?